Peace, Love, & Peonies

 Cut Peony Blooms

-We also sell cut flowers during the most prolific bloom time (usually mid-month).
-Tiptoe through our peony plants to select a rainbow of blooms to brighten someone's day.
-You choose the blooms and we will cut them and give them a drink of water for your ride home (please bring a bucket if you plan to take blooms).
+We also sell cut flowers during the most prolific bloom time (usually mid-May).
+At that time, you may tiptoe through our peony plants to select a rainbow of blooms to brighten someone's day.
+You choose the blooms and we will cut them and give them a drink of water for your ride home.

 About Our Peonies